lremedi/FS2025/README.md

 ---

 ## 🎯 **Project Goal**
-To enhance the link between Agility tasks (Stories and Defects) and code by leveraging code indexing, embedding models, and LLMs to suggest relevant code changes.
+To enhance the link between Agility Tasks and code by leveraging code indexing, embedding models, and LLMs to suggest relevant code changes.

 ---